baudneo/cync-lan/README.md

 # Run script to export cloud device config to ./cync_mesh.yaml
 # It will ask you for email, password and the OTP emailed to you.
-# --save-auth will save the auth data to its own file that you can supply to the export command using --auth <auth file>
+# --save-auth will save the auth data to its own file
+# You can supply the auth file in future export commands using -> export cync_mesh.yaml --auth ./auth.yaml
 python3 ~/cync-lan/cync-lan.py export ~/cync-lan/cync_mesh.yaml --save-auth

-# edit cync_mesh.yaml to put it values for your MQTT broker
+# edit cync_mesh.yaml to put in values for your MQTT broker

-# Run the script to start the server, provide it with the path to the config file
+# Run the script to start the server, provide the path to the config file
 # You can add --debug to enable debug logging
 python3 ~/cync-lan/cync-lan.py run ~/cync-lan/cync_mesh.yaml
 ```